A Homological Approach to Factorization: Partially Ordered Abelian Groups

+This example is more complicated than necessary to demonstrate the set of non-atomic elements is not multiplicatively closed, but we use it again for other results later.
+Example \ref{exDontLocalizeAtNonAtomic} presents a valuable opportunity to expand on the notion of the atomic subgroup.
+This inspires the following definition, first set forth in \cite{boynton2013graph}:

+\begin{defn} Given an integral domain $D$, we say $x \in D$ is an \textit{almost-atomic domain element} if there exists some atomic element $a \in D$ such that $xa$ is an atomic element.
+We refer to any domain in which all elements are almost-atomic elements as an \textit{almost-atomic domain}. \end{defn}

+We produce an example of an integral domain in which the non-atomic elements form a multiplicatively closed set, but localization at this set is still not favorable.

+\begin{ex} Let $R$ be the discrete valuation domain from the introduction with Krull dimension $2$ and prime spectrum $(0)\subset \p \subset \m $.
+The maximal ideal, $\m$, is principal; we select a generator, $x \in \m$, and write $\m = (x)$.
+Any element of $\m \setminus\p$ can be uniquely (up to associates) factored into a power of $x$.
+Although $R$ is not atomic, any proper overring of $R$ is atomic.
+Any non-zero non-unit element of $R$ that is not a power of $x$ is also not atomic.
+The set of non-unit, non-atomic elements (i.e.\ $\p \setminus 0$) is certainly multiplicatively closed, but its saturation is $R\setminus 0$.
+The corresponding localization, $R_S$ with $S = R\setminus 0$, is the quotient field of $R$; every element in the localization is a unit. $\triangle$\end{ex}

-These examples suggest that we ought to localize at saturations of multiplicatively closed sets generated by atomic elements.
-Thus, our strategy is to project onto quotient groups by $o$-ideals generated by atoms.
-We turn our attention to the subgroup of $G$ generated by its atoms, and two ``saturations'' of that subgroup.
+Examples \ref{exDontLocalizeAtNonAtomic} and \ref{first-pathological-example} discourage choosing the set of non-atomic elements while using Theorems \ref{thm-mott} and \ref{thm-funct}; perhaps we ought to localize at sets generated by atomic elements.
+Our strategy is now to turn our attention to the saturated multiplicatively closed subsets of $D$ generated by the atomic elements, or equivalently, by citing Theorem \ref{thm-mott}, we turn our attention to subgroups of $G(D)$ generated by its atoms.
+To this end, we make the following definitions:

-\begin{defn} Let $G$ be an additive po-group.
-We define the \emph{atomic subgroup} $A(G)\subseteq G$ to be the subgroup of $G$ generated by the atoms of $G$.
+\begin{defn} Similar to Definition \ref{def:almost-atomic}, we say $x$ is a \textit{quasi-atomic domain element} if there exists some $y \in D$ such that $xy$ is atomic.
+We refer to any integral domain in which all elements are quasi-atomic as a \textit{quasi-atomic domain}. \end{defn}

+Certainly every almost-atomic element (domain) is a quasi-atomic element (domain, respectively).
+It is natural to demand an example of a quasi-atomic element or domain that is not almost-atomic to discern the difference between these concepts.
+Construction of examples of quasi-atomic domains that are not almost-atomic is a delicate task.
+In \cite{lebowitz2016classifying}, it is shown that the domain $D = \bbz[x] + x^2\bbr[x]$ is quasi-atomic but not almost-atomic.

+We take the ring-theoretic concepts of atomicity and quasi-atomicity and extend them to be po-group-theoretic:

+\begin{defn}Given a po-group, $G$, we define the \textit{atomic subgroup}, $A(G)\subseteq G$, to be the subgroup of $G$ generated by the atoms (minimal positive elements) of $G$.
+We say $g \in G$ is a \textit{quasi-atomic group element} if $g \in G^+$ and if there exists some $h \in G^+$ such that $gh \in A(G)$.
+We refer to the subgroup of $G$ generated by the set of all quasi-atomic group elements, $Q(G) \subseteq G$, as the \textit{quasi-atomic subgroup}. \end{defn}